FSS/PPS 05.10 - Staff Identified as Necessary to Conduct Minimum Basic Operations

 Avery Building main entrance and circle drive off University Boulevard;

-The crew will also survey campus for other icy areas.
+The crew will also survey the campus for other icy areas.

-The following roads will be barricaded during icing events due to the inherent safety risk for vehicular traffic:
+The following roads will be barricaded during icing events because of the inherent safety risk for vehicular traffic:

 Moore Street between Falls Sayer housing complex and Smith Avenue.

-Facilities will support Parking and Transportation Services as resources are available and services are requested to assist in sanding parking garages and parking lots.
+Parking Services will barricade or sand parking garages and parking lots.
+Facilities will support Parking Services as resources are available and services are requested.

 In the event of a weather alert, such as an impending storm, the director of Utilities Operations will ensure that all emergency generators are in standby condition.
 Emergency generators are at the following locations:

 Angelina Hall, San Gabriel Hall, and Community Building;

 Edward Gary Street Garage (includes South Chill Plant and Data Center);

 JCK Administration Building (includes Data Center);